 Count me among the persuaded.

-The rest of this essay is divided into six parts.
+The rest of this essay is divided into seven parts.

 The first pours cold water on the claim made by mainstream economists that capitalism allocates scarce goods and resources efficiently and fairly by building a self-equilibrating market economy on the sure foundation of small government and individual freedom.